brunomaga/brunomaga.github.io/_posts/2023-06-27-GPT-lite-cpp.md

 benchmark_inference<JitModule, JitInput>(model, {x});
 ```

-Note that the type of the model and input data is not `torch::nn::Module` and `torch::Tensor`.
+Note that the type of the model and input data is not `torch::nn::Module` and `torch::Tensor` as before.
 Instead, we have `torch::jit::Module` and `std::vector<torch::jit::IValue>`, respectively.
-Therefore,`benchmark_interface` requires a different templated call with those types in place.
+This justifies the use of the templates on the definition of `benchmark_interface`.

 ### Compilation